Care Leavers and Transition to Adulthood

 9. Reassessing the Care Plan

-When a young person reaches the age of 16 years and is deemed an eligible child his/her Care Plan and Assessment of Need will be incorporated into a combined Care / Pathway Plan.
+When a young person reaches the age of 16 years and is deemed an eligible child, their Care Plan and Assessment of Need will be incorporated into a combined Care / Pathway Plan.

 9.2 Transitional Plan over a 6 month period

-In order to transfer care leavers to TYSS, the following are required:
+At point of transfer the following are required:

 - An up to date Pathway Plan (Part 1 and 2) appropriately authorised on LCS;

 - A complete and up to date chronology of significant events on LCS;

 - A clear and realistic independence support plan for the young person;

 - Funding agreements for young people where complex needs which require funded services or funded accommodation;